parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

     $ `ssh-keygen -t rsa`

-  - Once you have entered the `ssh-genkey` command, you will get a few more questions.
+  - Once you have entered the `ssh-keygen` command, you will get a few more questions.
     To simplify, you can press enter and use the given default values.

   - The entire key generation process looks like this: